The Ross School of Business building

 We do not waive application fees for any other reason.

 Unfortunately, there is no appeals process for denied applicants.
-Denied applicants are encouraged to re-apply for the following year.
-You are welcome to re-use portions of your prior year's application (such as GMAT/GRE scores or Transcripts) for your new application.
+Denied applicants are welcome to re-apply for the next eligible program.
+You are welcome to reuse portions of your prior year's application (such as GMAT/GRE scores, transcripts, a valid QRC, or a previous recommendation letter) for your new application.
 Please contact the admissions office if you would like us to transfer materials forward from a prior application.

-There are alternative ways candidates can demonstrate their quantitative readiness in lieu of test scores, including test waivers for select candidates and the Quantitative Readiness Course.
+There are alternative ways candidates can demonstrate their quantitative readiness in lieu of test scores, including test waivers for select candidates and the free Ross Quantitative Readiness Course.

 Unofficial scores are accepted for the application.
 We ask that you provide unofficial scores via the online application (input your scores or upload a copy of your unofficial score report).
 If admitted, official scores must be sent to Ross from the testing agency.

 Ross will keep GMAT/GRE/EA scores on file for two years.
-Test scores are valid for five years from the date you took the test to the deadline date when you apply; scores more than five years old are not acceptable.
+Test scores are valid for five years from the date you took the test; scores more than five years old are not acceptable.
 We encourage you to take the GMAT/GRE/EA no later than one month prior to the application deadline, and preferably earlier.
 You can self-report test scores on the application.

 TOEFL/IELTS/PTE scores taken within two years of the application deadline are valid.

-Admissions decisions are made on a rolling basis and will be provided six to eight weeks from the time a completed application is received.
-Please time your application to the program accordingly.
+Admissions decisions are made on a rolling basis and will be provided an average of six to eight weeks from the time a completed application is received.

 Yes, an interview is required for admission and is by invitation only.
-If the Admissions Committee invites you to interview, you will receive the invitation and scheduling information via email.
-The interview provides the Admissions Committee with more information about you.
-It is not an indication of the outcome of your application.
-Interviews are typically conducted by the Managing Director and Director of Admissions.
+If the admissions committee invites you to interview, you will receive the invitation and scheduling information via email.
+The interview provides the admissions committee with more information about you, It does not guarantee admission to the program.
+Interviews are typically conducted by the managing director and director of admissions.

 The Office of Admissions can use unofficial transcripts for evaluation purposes.
 If admitted, your admission would be conditional upon receipt of your official transcripts.
-These would need to be received by the Office of Admissions prior to the start of classes.
+These would need to be received by the Office of Admissions.

 You should choose a recommender who can comment in depth on your professional performance and work product and provide relevant examples -- preferably your direct supervisor.